-4. ScriptwritingAs a scriptwriter, you will need to learn how to format your scripts, develop character arcs, and maintain the pace within a piece of drama.
-Click To Tweet
+[click_to_tweet tweet=”As a scriptwriter, you will need to learn how to format your scripts, develop character arcs, and maintain the pace within a piece of drama. ” quote=”As a scriptwriter, you will need to learn how to format your scripts, develop character arcs, and maintain the pace within a piece of drama. “]

 If you adore movies, love going to the theatre or enjoy watching and analysing sitcoms, you may feel you have a natural flair for writing scripts.
 If you have the commitment to enrol in an evening class or part-time college course, you can learn scriptwriting.

 You will need to learn how to format your script, develop character arcs, and maintain the pace within a piece of drama.
 Often, people prefer writing scripts for short films and send off showreels to production companies and bypass the whole “picking up a script” process.
 While narrowed down and a little less common than writing a novel, choosing to develop a script could be one way of using your writing talents.

 Scriptwriting may involve writing for a company that wants to produce a radio advert or TV commercial for their brand.
 It will be your job to sell a product and carve out a niche for the company.
 If you have marketing experience, this could be an ideal way of making money from your writing.
 One slogan can identify a brand instantly.
 If someone was to tell you to taste the rainbow, you might say to them that Skittles aren’t ideal for your diet at the moment.
 Do you know anything that is finger-lickin’ good?
 Of course, you do.
 That is the power of the tagline.